SynthStrip: Skull-Stripping for Any Brain Image

 Within FreeSurfer: The mri_synthstrip

 utility has been included in FreeSurfer since the v7.3.0 release.
-For the most up-to-date version of SynthStrip, please download a (nightly) build of the FreeSurfer development branch.
+For the most up-to-date version of SynthStrip, please download a build of the FreeSurfer development branch.

-Singularity: To download the Singularity-based wrapper script, run:
+Singularity: Download the Singularity-based wrapper script with:

 curl -O https://raw.githubusercontent.com/freesurfer/freesurfer/dev/mri_synthstrip/synthstrip-singularity && chmod +x synthstrip-singularity

-Docker: To download the Docker-based wrapper script, run:
+Docker: Download the Docker-based wrapper script with:

 curl -O https://raw.githubusercontent.com/freesurfer/freesurfer/dev/mri_synthstrip/synthstrip-docker && chmod +x synthstrip-docker